godotengine/godot-docs/getting_started/scripting/gdscript/gdscript_basics.rst

     arr[0] = "Hi!" # Replacing value 1 with "Hi"
     arr.append(4) # Array is now ["Hi", 2, 3, 4]

 GDScript arrays are allocated linearly in memory for speed.
-Very large arrays (more than tens of thousands of elements) may however cause memory fragmentation.
+Large arrays (more than tens of thousands of elements) may however cause memory fragmentation.
 If this is a concern special types of arrays are available.
 These only accept a single data type.
 They avoid memory fragmentation and also use less memory but are atomic and tend to run slower than generic arrays.
-They are therefore only recommended to use for very large data sets:
+They are therefore only recommended to use for large data sets:

 - :ref:`PoolByteArray <class_PoolByteArray>`: An array of bytes (integers from 0 to 255).
 - :ref:`PoolIntArray <class_PoolIntArray>`: An array of integers.